cernoh/physics_alevel/5. Electricity/Definitions/Voltmeter.md

 # Voltmeter
-A device used to measure the potential difference across components.
-An ideal voltmeter is modelled to have infinite resistance.
+A device used to measure the potential difference across components. **An ideal voltmeter is modelled to have infinite resistance,** so no current flows